 Had I wiped away the condensation, the images would certainly have been more recognizable and even a bit redundant as simply familiar picture postcards of autumnal vistas we've seen countless times.

-But in the abstraction I discovered a different journey, one of my imagination.
+In the abstraction I discovered a different journey, one that passed through an inner landscape.

 Road Work Ahead